GEM BU 1892 WORLD'S COLUMBIAN COMMEMORATIVE HALF DOLLAR

 Unlike some collectors I am not wedded to third party grading, especially when one can see quite dramatic differences in identical grades from the same service.
 This coin compares favorable to both 64s and 65s from both PCGS and NGC.
 As always, I would strongly suggest that you grade every coin or medal yourself and don't presuppose any grade from a third party.
 We have all experienced too many of the vagaries of subjective grading and a graded coin being 1 or 2 points off--up OR down--from our own.

 This is a gem BU and quite lovely Columbian Half, and the lower mintage 1892 versus 1893.
-It also has very nice blue and orange toning on the peripheries; if you are rwedded to those pure white coins, regardless of the grade, this one is not for you.
-If you see it as I do, then it's indeed a bargain priced below typical 64 prices.
-Good luck.
+It also has very nice blue and orange toning on the peripheries; if you are wedded to those pure white coins, regardless of the grade, this one is not for you.
+If you appreciate this modest toning as I do, then it's indeed a bargain and the right coin for you.